 Safety Policy

-The management of the City is committed to the safety and health of our employees, members, and work sites.
+The City management is committed to the safety and health of our employees, citizens, visitors, members, and work sites.
 We are responsible for providing the resources necessary for employees to follow the Montana Safety Culture Act and other safety regulations related to our work.
 We will strive to set expectations for continual improvement as a safe Montana business.

-Employee recommendations to improve safety and health conditions will be given thorough consideration.
-It is the policy of the City that employees report unsafe conditions and do not perform work tasks if the work is considered by them to be unsafe.
-Employees must immediately report all accidents, injuries or illnesses, near misses, and unsafe conditions to their supervisor.
-No such report will result in retaliation, penalty or other disincentive; however, employees will be held accountable for not reporting such .
+Employee recommendations to improve safety and health conditions will be given thorough consideration by the City Council and City management.
+It is the policy of the City that employees report unsafe conditions and must not perform work tasks if the work or work site is considered by them to be unsafe.
+Employees must immediately report all accidents, injuries, or illnesses, near misses, and unsafe conditions to their supervisor.
+No such report will result in retaliation, penalty, or other disincentive; however, employees will be held accountable for not reporting such incidents.
 Management will promote and influence safe behavior by both positive reinforcement of correct and safe work practices, and by disciplinary action for those who willfully or repeatedly work in an unsafe manner.

 For this program to be successful, the injured employee must report all injuries to their immediate supervisor on the same day of the incident.